Curriculum

 Please note that the list of the elective subjects may differ slightly each year.
 The following list is thus subject to change.

 This is a graduate-level course on selected approaches in so-called “structural” econometric estimation, with emphasis on methods originally devised in industrial organization, but applicable also in different fields.
-Following a review of some key econometric concepts and tools, the course overviews the main econometric approaches adopted in selected areas of industrial organization, such as the estimation of demand and production functions, and the analysis of strategic and social interactions.
+Following a review of some key econometric concepts and tools (identification, estimation frameworks, discrete choice models), the course overviews the main econometric approaches adopted in selected areas of industrial organization, such as the estimation of demand and production functions, the analysis of strategic interactions (especially in the setting of oligopolistic competition), and spillover effects (with particular regard to cross-firm spillovers).
+An objective of the course is to endow attendants with some minimal computational tools that would enable them to implement the reviewed methods on actual data about markets and firms.
+A number of lectures, as well as many of the course assignments that inform the final grade, are built around coding exercises.
+While not strictly required, some degree of familiarity with a high-level programming language the likes of R, Python or Julia is desirable, as it would facilitate navigating the course.

+This is a second-year graduate-level course.
 The course is based on selected and (mostly) recent empirical research papers focusing on particular aspects of the economic history of the United States, paying particular attention to the topics of internal and international migration, cities, innovation, and culture.
-Beyond providing students with an in-depth understanding of the research frontier in the field of US economic history, the course will focus on developing skills in developing, communicating, presenting, and evaluating research ideas and causal research designs in applied economics more broadly.
-This course is the first of a two-course sequence, and a pre-requisite for taking “Quantitative Economic History” (Ch.
-Ochsner) in the next spring semester.
+Beyond providing students with an in-depth understanding of the research frontier in US economic history, the course will focus on developing skills in developing, communicating, presenting, and evaluating research ideas and causal research designs in applied economics more broadly.

 Research Writing II